motion55/SMS_LED_scroll/README.md

 # SMS_LED_scroll
-Arduino sktech that receives SMS messages from GSM modem and displays it on an 8x32 LED matrix.
+Arduino sketch that receives SMS messages from GSM modem and displays it on an 8x32 LED matrix.
+The source includes SMS and MAX7219 libraries